aws-cloudformation/cfn-language-discussion/README.md

 # CFN Language Discussion

 ## What is it?
 This repo is a place to propose and discuss new language features for the CloudFormation template language.
-It is also a great place to request CFN language features, report CFN language bugs or any general discussion related to the CloudFormation template language.
+It is also a great place to request CloudFormation template language features, report CloudFormation template language bugs or any general discussion related to the CloudFormation template language.

 ## What is an RFC?

 An RFC (request for comment) is a text document proposing a change to the CloudFormation template language.
 RFCs will only contain customer-facing syntax and behavior, not implementation details, and while we welcome all customer feedback on the proposal, the CloudFormation team will have final authority on decisions around the proposal.

-### When should I write an RFC
+### When should I write an RFC?

-You will need to draft an RFC when you propose a new language feature in CloudFormation template language.
+You will need to draft an RFC when you propose a new language feature in the CloudFormation template language.
 Examples are:

    - New intrinsic functions
    - New parameter types
    - New functionality for an existing intrinsic funtion.

-### Who should submit an RFC
+### Who should submit an RFC?

 An RFC can be submitted by anyone.
-In most cases, RFCs are authored by CloudFormation team members, but contributors are more than welcome to submit RFCs.
+In most cases, RFCs are authored by CloudFormation team members, but contributors are more than welcome to submit RFCs as well.
+However, RFCs can be a bit formal and time-consuming, so we highly recommend first creating an issue to discuss a new language feature proposal at a high level before diving into writing a detailed RFC document for it.

 ## RFC Process